neha0691/Bike_Sales_Analysis_Excel/README.md

 This project answers the following questions:

 1. Does marital status influence bike purchases?
-2. Which gender purchases the most bikes?
+2. Which gender has the highest bike purchase rate?
 3. Does customer income affect bike purchases?
 4. Which region has the highest number of bike purchases?
 5. How does commute distance influence bike purchases?